alexnodeland/crewlit/README.md

 poetry run app
 ```

 4. Open your browser and navigate to `http://localhost:8501` to start using Crewlit!

-## 📚 Documentation

-For detailed documentation on how to use Crewlit, please refer to our [Wiki](https://github.com/yourusername/crewlit/wiki).

-## 🛠️ Development

-To set up the development environment:

-1. Fork the repository and clone your fork.
-2. Install dependencies: `poetry install`
-3. Run tests: `poetry run tests`

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## 🔗 Related Projects